lupyuen/lupyuen.github.io/src/unicorn2.md

 # PinePhone Boots NuttX

-_We saw that NuttX halts with a Memory Management Fault while booting..._
+_NuttX halts with a Memory Management Fault when it boots..._

 _What can the Call Graph tell us about the fault?_